gazebosim/gz-physics/tutorials/09_use_custom_engine.md

 the \ref ignition::physics::Feature "Features" member functions, using the physics engine API to realize the feature behavior.
 For a list of common pre-defined features in Ignition Physics, please refer to
-\ref physicsplugin "Understanding the Physics Plugin" tutorial.
+\ref physicsplugin "Understand physics plugin" tutorial.
 - `<FEATURES_TEST>.cc` for unit tests of the "FeatureList".

 Next, we will use a simplified TPE plugin example to explain important components needed to interface with any physics engine.
 All code examples used below can be found in [examples](https://github.com/ignitionrobotics/ign-physics/tree/ign-physics2/examples) under the `simple_tpe_plugin` folder.

 ### `plugin.cc`